Tanganyika Territory: History

-The area that made up Tanganyika was commonly visited by Arabic traders who would come to the area to buy slaves and ivory.
-The island of Zanzibar was even taken as a part of the Sultanate of Oman, when Seyyid Said came to power in 1806, Omani interests in Tanzania began to increase.
-During the early 19th century, with British support, Oman began developing in the region more closely to prevent French growth in the Indian ocean and grow Oman’s wealth and influence.
+The area that made up Tanganyika was commonly visited by Arabic traders who would come to the area to buy enslaved people and smuggle ivory.
+The island of Zanzibar was even taken as a part of the Sultanate of Oman; when Seyyid Said came to power in 1806, Omani interests in Tanzania began to increase.
+During the early 19th century, with British support, Oman began developing in the region more closely to prevent French growth in the Indian Ocean and grow Oman's wealth and influence.
 Trade caravans began venturing further into the continent, connecting the coast and the interior together.
-In some areas, Islam became adopted by the native peoples such as the Yao in the south of the country.
-Islam has continued to be a major religion within the area, with 36% of Tanzanian population adhering to Islam.
+In some areas, Islam became adopted by the native peoples, such as the Yao in the south of the country.
+Islam has continued to be a major religion within the area, with 36% of the Tanzanian population adhering to Islam.

 In the second half of the 19th century, European explorers and colonialists travelled through the African interior from Zanzibar.
 In 1885, the German Empire declared its intent to establish a protectorate in the area, named German East Africa (GEA), under the leadership of Carl Peters.
 When the Sultan of Zanzibar objected, German warships threatened to bombard his palace.
-Britain and Germany then agreed to divide the mainland into spheres of influence, and the Sultan was forced to acquiesce.
+Britain and Germany then agreed to divide the mainland into various spheres of influence, and the Sultan was forced to acquiesce.
 The Germans brutally repressed the Maji Maji Rebellion of 1905.
-The German colonial administration instituted an educational programme for native Africans, including elementary, secondary, and vocational schools.
+The German colonial administration instituted an educational program for native Africans, including elementary, secondary, and vocational schools.

 The German colonial administrations developed the colony through several means.
-Cultivation of several profitable cash crops such as cotton, sisal, coco and coffee were important to developing the colony as these resources were used for German consumers and industry.
-Sisal, was especially valuable to rope production, and was one of German East Africa’s largest exports.
-In 1893 there was only one Sisal plantation in the country, by 1913 there were 54.
-At the end of 1913, the country exported over 20,000 tons of sisal, making up 30% of their total exports.
+Cultivation of several profitable cash crops such as cotton, sisal, cocoa and coffee was important to developing the colony as these resources were used for German consumers and industry.
+Sisal was especially valuable to rope production, and was one of German East Africa's largest exports.
+In 1893 there was only one sisal plantation in the country; by 1913 there were 54.
+In 1913, the country exported over 20,000 tons of sisal, 30% of total exports.
 To ensure that these resources could be moved easily, several railways were built.
-The most important of which was the Central Line or Mittellandbahn, which connected much of the country towards the port city of Dar es Salam.
+The most important of these was the Mittellandbahn (Central Line, which connected much of the country with the port city of Dar es Salaam.
 This railroad is still in use today and has since been connected to other railways across the country.